datalad-handbook/book/docs/beyond_basics/101-147-riastores.rst

    with no nesting?

    The key to this lies in flexibly regenerating subdataset's URLs based on their ID and a path to the RIA store.
-The :command:`datalad get` command is capable of generating RIA URLs to subdatasets on its own, if the higher level dataset contains a ``datalad get`` configuration on ``subdataset-source-candidate-origin`` that points to the RIA store the subdataset is published in.
+The :dlcmd:`get` command is capable of generating RIA URLs to subdatasets on its own, if the higher level dataset contains a ``datalad get`` configuration on ``subdataset-source-candidate-origin`` that points to the RIA store the subdataset is published in.
 Here is how the